Adaptive Soft Error Protection for Neural Network Processing

 For example, some have identified the distinct vulnerabilities across neural network layers, preferring to safeguard the most vulnerable layers to lower fault tolerance costs.
 The authors in \cite{xu2021reliability} noted that deep learning accelerators' control-intensive modules, such as the address generator and instruction decoder, are particularly susceptible to hardware faults, and have effectively applied TMR to these modules, achieving significant improvements in reliability with minimal hardware overhead.
 Furthermore, studies in neural network quantization\cite{taheri2024exploration} also exploit variations in sensitivity to quantization errors, adopting bespoke quantization strategies for different neural network segments.
 These strategies have proven the substantial benefits of adopting selective fault-tolerant designs.
-Nevertheless, they generally assume that the vulnerability are static and remain unchanged at runtime.

 However, as neural network models become more complex and have higher error rates, the overhead of exploring vulnerability differences and implementing selective fault-tolerant protection through simulation-based fault injection techniques increases significantly.
 In addition, existing studies perform a single-dimensional and static analysis of vulnerability differences among neural network components.
 These schemes ignore the vulnerability coupling relationship between different inputs and neural network components.
 This ignores the dynamic impact of different inputs on the vulnerability of neural networks.